hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

    - In addition to the assembly, Circlator requires long reads as input.
 We use long reads corrected using Canu (`canuCorrect`).
 1. Polish the assembly using Pilon (`pilonPolish`)
    - Pilon is run up to 6 times or until there are no changes.
+1. If Flye has detected plasmids, run platon to separate the chromosomes and plasmids (`separateChromosomesAndPlasmids`)

 ### Assembly evaluation